1363V4/le.guide/_posts/2025-10-11-just_fucking_use_datastar.md

 layout: post
 ---

-the plan was simple as fuck:
+the plan was simple:
 - use [datastar](https://data-star.dev/)
 - build anything you fucking want

-but no, you fuckers had some second thoughts. so let's have this discussion.
+but no, you dimwits had to have some second thoughts.

+so let's have this discussion, shall we?

 > context: i made a
 > [shit-ton of projects](https://leg.ovh/) with datastar and